open-telemetry/opentelemetry-specification/specification/metrics/datamodel.md

 For positive scales, the logarithm method is preferred because it requires very little code to validate and is nearly as fast and accurate as the lookup table approach.
+For zero scale and negative scales, directly calculating the index from the floating-point representation is more efficient.

 The use of a built-in logarithm function could lead to results that differ from the bucket index that would be computed using arbitrary